CLooker/learning-cljs/README.md

 ## Overview

 I spend most of my extra brain cycles on learning about Clojure.

-I figured I could make some basic projects to get a feel for ClojureScript.
+I was motivated to make some basic projects to get a feel for ClojureScript.

 ## Setup